A Letter from Our Leaders

 Training Hours

-For 40 years, Training and Technical Assistance have been the core of our work.
+For over 40 years, Training and Technical Assistance have been the core of our work.
 During the onset of the Covid-19 pandemic in 2020, our agency had to quickly pivot from in-person training for the safety of our staff and attendees, and convert training to virtual and on-demand options.

 In the last few years, our agency has bounced back to pre-pandemic levels, while continuing to offer virtual and on-demand training sessions alongside in-person opportunities.
 These sessions offer a unique opportunity for child care providers to continue accessing trainings needed for professional development, and to maintain or achieve licensing requirements.